 I want so badly to find the history of my family!

 Interestingly enough that is one side of the story I have heard of how the Bordes got to Trinidad via Martinique / Guadeloupe.
 The Borde name was originally Bordeaux.

 Comments: Thats my question, was the last name really a play on the location where they migrated from?
 Huh

 The running joke in New York is that the reason so many Italians here are named Tony is on the luggage of the immigrants, workers marked "TO NY" meaning those were going to New York.
 To NY, Tony, get it?

 Anyway, my ultimate goal is to find my French connection.
 I am going to email some family in Trinidad, I have an old uncle that might shed some light, but thats long shot.
 What do you know about these Bordes?

-Today is: 26th September (GMT), in history on the 26th of September, 1938 AD the following event happened:
+Today is: 23rd January (GMT), in history on the 23rd of January, 1885 AD the following birth happened: